 - Reindeer Advent calendar

-- Windows turned picture frames (DIY project) – these are similar
+- Windows turned picture frames (DIY) with a dry brush paint treatment or these are similar

 - White curtains